A thought provocative article as usual from from Harish Damodaran.

 Similar questions can be raised about opening of mining sector, privatisation of six airports, enhancing limit of investments by foreign companies in defence sector etc. too.

-We do not seem to agree even on the approach to fight the Corona tragedy.
+However, the political divide is now so wide that there does not seem to be even a semblance of agreement on the approach to fight the Corona tragedy.

-How to deal with the plight of migrant labour .
+Let us take the example of on going Corona epidemic.
 Twelve crore migrant labourers have not sprung up this year only.
-This is our legacy inherited from the way economy has been handled since independence irrespective of which party has Government in power.
+This is our legacy inherited from the way economy has been handled since independence irrespective of which party was in power.
 As Dr DC Sah argues the “do gooding” attitude of various Governments for the poor without giving adequate attention to the consequences seems to have greatly contributed to the abnormal rise in numbers of daily wager temporary migrant workers.

 He points out “Probably, two policies, both taken up in good faith, first one in 1950s, land distribution to tillers and sharecroppers, and another, taken up, some time back, NREGA, are the reasons for this.”